E10 - Elective data > Courses Action: Constraints

 Preamble

 Constraints apply only to the Line generation stage.
-They are used to influence or force the placement of classes on the lines where the school has certain requirements they want in the final lines solution.
+They are used to influence or force the placement of individual classes on lines to meet specific school requirements.
+For example, restrict certain classes to run together.

 Types of Constraints

-The available constraints are found in the Lines > Elective data > Courses > Action : Rules and Constraints: Constraints screen and consist of:
+The available constraints are found in the Lines > Elective data > Courses > Action bar: Rules and Constraints: Constraints screen and consist of:

 1. Vertical